Ziadashraf301/Business-Intelligence-Portfolio/README.md

 ## <span style="color:#0077b6;">🧭 About This Portfolio</span>

 This portfolio highlights my experience in **data storytelling**, **dashboard design**, and **business analysis**.
-Each project tackles a real-world problem — from revenue analytics to KPI tracking — with a focus on **clarity and decision-making**.
+Each project tackles a real-world problem — from revenue analytics to engagement trends — with a focus on **clarity and decision-making**.

 > 🎯 My mission: combine technical accuracy with intuitive design to make insights instantly understandable.